ramast/arduino-lcd-oscilloscope/README.md

       pinMode(<your_chosen_pin>, OUTPUT);
       analogWrite(<your_chosen_pin>, 128);

- * Now your LCD should show look something like this
+ * Now your LCD should look like that
    ![PWM Image](https://raw.githubusercontent.com/ramast/arduino-lcd-oscilloscope/master/images/pwm.jpg "PWM LCD Image")

    From that output we can tell that: